-- Earn 50,000 American Airlines AAdvantage® bonus miles after making $2,500 in purchases within the first 3 months of account opening
+- Earn 50,000 American Airlines AAdvantage® bonus miles after $2,500 in purchases within the first 3 months of account opening

-- Earn 2 AAdvantage® miles for every $1 spent at gas stations*
+- Earn 2 AAdvantage® miles for every $1 spent at gas stations and restaurants

-The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® is a great choice for frequent flyers, especially if American Airlines is their airline of choice.
-Miles earned can be used toward flights on American or any of its fourteen Oneworld alliance partners and a dozen other carriers it has agreements with.
-Miles never expire, and there is no limit on how many can be earned.
-This card offers a big sign-on bonus and plenty of perks for travelers.
+Citi, a Credit-Land.com advertising partner, offers the Citi® / AAdvantage® Platinum Select® World Elite Mastercard® that is a great choice for frequent flyers, especially if American Airlines is their airline of choice.
+Miles earned can be used toward flights on American or any of its 13 oneworld Alliance partners and a dozen other carriers it has agreements with.
+Miles won’t expire if you earn or redeem miles at least once every 18 months, and there is no limit on how many can be earned.
+This card offers a big sign-up bonus and plenty of perks for travelers.
 Here are the airlines those miles can be used on.

 Eligible American Airlines purchases earn 2 AAdvantage Miles – 2 miles for every dollar spent.
 Purchases at gas stations and at restaurants will also bring you 2 AAdvantage miles for every dollar spent.
 The 50,000 sign-up bonus can get you one domestic economy class ticket.